QuantEcon/lecture-python.myst/lectures/finite_markov.md

 \psi_{t+1} = \psi_t P
 ```

-In other words, to move the distribution forward one unit of time, we postmultiply by $P$.
+Thus, to move a marginal distribution forward one unit of time, we postmultiply by $P$.

-By repeating this $m$ times we move forward $m$ steps into the future.
+By postmultiplying $m$ times, we move a marginal distribution forward $m$ steps into the future.

 Hence, iterating on {eq}`fin_mc_fr`, the expression $\psi_{t+m} = \psi_t P^m$ is also valid --- here $P^m$ is the $m$-th power of $P$.